-- Students should be able to measure the diameter of a pole or tree using a tree height tangent. - Students should be able to determine: tree diameter, merchantable tree height, and volume of tree in board feet. - Students should be able to determine the board foot volume of a tree that has been felled and cut.
+- Students should be able to measure the height of a pole or tree using a tangent height gauge. - Students should be able to determine: tree diameter, merchantable tree height, and volume of tree in board feet. - Students should be able to determine the board foot volume of a tree that has been felled and cut.